aayushi484/aayushi484/README.md

 <!-- ABOUT ME -->
 <h3>Hey there!</h3>
 <p>
-  I'm a <b>B.Tech Cybersecurity</b> student at Jain University passionate about practical defense—specifically how security teams analyze, classify, and mitigate real-world threats.
+  I'm currently pursuing my B.Tech in Cybersecurity at Jain University, with a strong focus on SOC operations, threat detection, and security analysis
 </p>
 <p>
-  My main focus centers on <b>SOC workflows, threat intelligence, and applying AI to security</b>.
-Right now, I'm working on tools that automate binary analysis, experimenting with low-power embedded network setups, and competing in CTFs whenever I can.
+  I enjoy exploring how secure, resilient systems are designed to address evolving digital risks.
+Right now, I'm particularly interested in the intersection of AI and cybersecurity—exploring how intelligent systems and machine learning can be used to strengthen modern defense solutions.
 </p>

 <br />